We may earn commission from affiliate links →

 Bonatsa

-Bonatsa is another tranquil beach that we recommend you to check on Kimolos.
+Bonatsa is another tranquil beach that we recommend you check on Kimolos.
 It is a popular beach for families with children as it features calm, shallow waters, natural shade, and a few structures in the area for a day out, such as tavernas and snack bars for refreshments.

 Dekas Beach

 Another shore that’s also good for families is Dekas Beach.
 The tranquil, long beach features soft sand and crystal-clear waters, and it can only be accessed by a dirt road.
-Probably the lack of easy access is what makes it a top place for naturism and free camping.
+Probably, the lack of easy access is what makes it a top place for naturism and free camping.

 Prassa Beach